mozhenling/doge-erm/README.md

 # Domain Generalization Success and Failure of ERM

-The repository contains the experiment implementations of the paper entitled _"When Does Empirical Risk Minimization Fail or Succeed at Domain Generalization?
-A Causal Perspective Study"_, which has been under peer review in the **IEEE Transactions on Neural Networks and Learning Systems**.
+The repository contains the experiment implementations of the paper entitled _"When Will Empirical Risk Minimization Succeed at Domain Generalization?
+A Study from Causal View"_, which has been under peer review in the **IEEE Transactions on Neural Networks and Learning Systems**.

 The repository is developed mainly based on the